One of my favorite yearly events that take place in the Los Angeles area is the Renaissance Pleasure Faire in Irwindale.

-Renaissance Pleasure Faire
+Renaissance Pleasure Faire in Irwindale

 If you wonder what the Renaissance Faire is, well, it is a reenactment of an Elizabethan Era market faire.
 Around 800 actors and actresses portray the dress found during the life of Elizabeth I. The costumes are not limited to the England Renaissance period.
 Scots, Germans, Italians, Spaniards and Arabs are also represented.
-In addition, there are several representation of imaginary characters (tree spirits, fairies, etc.).
+In addition, there is several representation of imaginary characters (tree spirits, fairies, etc.).

 The Irwindale Faire is the first and original one (other states have their own faires nowadays).